eva-may-JS/Individual-Full-Stack-Project/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was coded in GitHub and deployed to Heroku.
+The steps to deploy on Heroku are as follows:
+  1. IDE: Ensure your code is updated and ready for deployment
+  2. Heroku: Create New App
+  - In your Heroku dashboard, create a new app using the "New" button followed by the "Create new app" button.
+  - Give your app a meaningful name
+  - Select your location (Europe was selected for this project)
+  - Select "Create app"
+  3. Heroku: Deployment
+  - Navigate to the "Deploy" tab
+  - Select your GitHub repository and connect it to Heroku
+  - Select the main branch and choose automatic deployment if desired
+  - Navigate to the "Settings" tab and enter the required environment variables
+  - Navigate to the "Resources" tab and ensure you are using the correct Dyno type and Add-ons if any are needed.
-  - In the GitHub repository, navigate to the Settings tab
+  - Return to the "Deploy" tab and select "Deploy Branch"
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the deployment process is complete, the "View" button will appear, which takes you to the live website

 The live link can be found here - https://coven-connect-c3728f5c8927.herokuapp.com/